Treatment Allocation under Uncertain Costs: Learning Treatment Allocation Rules

-The terms $h(x)$ in \eqref{eq:ee} are nuisance components, i.e., unknown functions that are not of direct interest, but are required to form the score functions.
-However, the construction \eqref{eq:ee} is Neyman orthogonal, i.e., the identifying result \eqref{eq:conditional_mom} is robust to small errors in the nuisance components: For any perturbation function $\delta(x)$,

-see the proof of Theorem \ref{thm:dml} for details.
-As argued in \citet{chernozhukov2018double}, this Neyman-orthogonality property is crucial to estimators motivated by \eqref{eq:conditional_mom} enabling robust estimation of $\beta$.
+The terms $h(x)$ are nuisance components, i.e., unknown functions that are not of direct interest, but are required to form the score functions.
+However, the score function can be verified to be Neyman orthogonal, i.e., the moment condition \eqref{eq:conditional_mom} is robust to small errors in the nuisance components: For any perturbation function $\delta(x)$, $\sqb{\frac{d}{ d \varepsilon} \EE{e_i(\beta, \, h(x) + \varepsilon \delta(x)) | X_i = x}}_{\varepsilon = 0} = 0$, for all $x \in \xx$.
+Details are given in the proof of Theorem \ref{thm:dml}.
+As argued in \citet{chernozhukov2018double}, this Neyman-orthogonality property is crucial to estimators motivated by \eqref{eq:conditional_mom} enabling robust inference about $\beta$ using flexibly estimated nuisance functions.

-Now, the identification result \eqref{eq:conditional_mom} implies a conditional moment restriction at each value $x \in \xx$, and so may be difficult to work with in practice if the $X_i$ have continuous support or are high dimensional.
-However, \eqref{eq:conditional_mom} also implies that, given